The Most Important Thing You Can Do To Get Smarter & Stronger

 - Go berry picking on a local farm.

 - Help plan the family vacation.
 Research the landmarks, geography, culture, and special attractions of the area you’ll be visiting.
 Map out the route you’ll take.

 - Make a map of your house and gardens.
 Make a detailed map of your room.

 - Pick a continent you’d like to know more about.
 (If you can’t decide, work on Europe first.)
-Using an atlas, make flash cards of all the countries in that continent.
-On one side of the card have the country’s name; on the other side, the country’s capitol city.
+Using an atlas, make flashcards of all the countries on that continent.
+On one side of the card have the country’s name; on the other side, is the country’s capital city.
 Memorize all the countries and capitols in that continent, then do the same for another continent.

 - Interview someone from another country.
-Ask them about their country’s history, landmarks, cities, agriculture, industries, religions, festivals, form of government, famous scientists, famous artists and writers, etc. Ask them for permission to tape the interview.
+Ask them about their country’s history, landmarks, cities, agriculture, industries, religions, festivals, the form of government, famous scientists, famous artists, writers, etc. Ask them for permission to tape the interview.
 From the tape, makes notes.
 From the notes, write a summary of what you learned about the person’s country.